-The Group analyzes the market from consumers' point of view and, by combining the technology owned by TableMark, it has been striving to provide products with new values to expand the market and increase its place there.
+The Group analyzes the market from consumers' point of view and, by its technology, it has been striving to provide products with new values to expand the market and increase its place there.
 The Group has been striving for effective marketing in order to improve consumer awareness of its products.